vaishali86c/QUIZ-APP/README.md

 # QUIZ-APP

 ### Quiz Web Application focuses on building a simple quiz application with user authentication using the MERN stack (MongoDB/MySQL, Express.js, React.js, and Node.js).
-It incorporates ### fullCRUD operations with some intriguing functionalities.
+It incorporates  full CRUD operations with some intriguing functionalities.

 ## Admin